 Cassidy first joined the Amerks when he was named as one of Rolston’s assistants on Aug.
 31, 2011.
 The 2011-12 season marked Cassidy’s first in professional hockey after he spent the previous five seasons (2006-2011) working alongside Rolston in the same capacity with the U.S. National Under-18 Team.

 In his first season in professional hockey, Cassidy helped guide the Amerks to a 36-26-10-4 record and a berth in the Calder Cup Playoffs.
 In addition to helping lead the Amerks to a second place finish in the North Division and a seventh seed in the Western Conference, Cassidy also played an integral role in the development of numerous young players.
 Eleven different Amerks were called up from Rochester to the Sabres over the course of the season, with those players combining for 65 points in a total of 157 NHL games for Buffalo.

-Cassidy joined the Amerks organization following five seasons as an assistant coach at USA Hockey’s National Team Development Program, culminating in a gold medal at the 2011 International Ice Hockey Federation (IIHF) Under-18 World Championships in Germany.
-During the 2010-11 season, he also led Team USA to titles in the 2011 Five Nations Tournament and in the 2010 Four Nations Cup.
-In addition, the U.S. National Under-18 Team posted a 12-9-1-2 (W-L-OTL-SOL) record in United States Hockey League play in 2010-11, helping the NTDP reach the USHL postseason for the first time.
+Cassidy joined the Amerks organization following five seasons as an assistant coach at USA Hockey’s National Team Development Program (NTDP), culminating in a gold medal at the 2011 International Ice Hockey Federation (IIHF) Under-18 World Championship in Germany.
+During the 2010-11 season, he also led Team USA to titles in the 2011 Five Nations Tournament and the 2010 Four Nations Cup.
+In addition, the U.S. National Under-18 Team posted a 12-9-1-2 (W-L-OTL-SOL) record in United States Hockey League (USHL) play in 2010-11, helping the NTDP reach the USHL postseason for the first time.